 Oxidation

-This other factor you need to watch out for aside from mold.
+This another factor you need to watch out for aside from mold.
 It happens when oxygen from the air reacts with the nutrients in flour, causing them to degrade.

-It’s especially true for whole-grain flours, and that’s because it inherits oils in whole grains that will develop rancid due to oxidation.
+It’s especially true for whole-grain flour, and that’s because it inherits oils in whole grains that will develop rancid due to oxidation.

 Insects